 Clear all floor surfaces of loose items such as magazines, toys, and other small articles.
 Pick up articles on closet floors as well as under beds and furniture.

-The day of the treatment, vaccuum the carpets, rugs, and furniture, including under cushions of upholstered furniture.
-Vaccuum wood and tile floors with special attention to grooves and cracks.
+The day of the treatment, vacuum the carpets, rugs, and furniture, including under cushions of upholstered furniture.
+Vacuum wood and tile floors with special attention to grooves and cracks.
 Pay special attention to wall/floor junctions and all areas frequented by pets.
-Seal vaccum bag in a plastic bag and dispose in an outside covered receptacle.
-Be sure to clean all areas requented by cats, i.e., table tops, widow sills, etc.
+Seal vacuum bag in a plastic bag and dispose in an outside covered receptacle.
+Be sure to clean all areas frequented by cats, i.e., table tops, widow sills, etc.

-Locate "HotSpots" where pets spend most of their time.
-If these area numerous, lay paper towls on "HotSpot" areas as a reminder and pickup before treating area.
+Locate “HotSpots” where pets spend most of their time.
+If these are numerous, lay paper towels on “HotSpot” areas as a reminder and pickup before treating area.

 Clean basement and garage floors with soap and water, if pet spends time in these areas.
 Pay particular attention to wall/floor junctures.